WeTheCatalysts/formats-and-identifiers/formats/service-provision.md

-## Format — schema.org Service
+---
+layout: data-standard
-# Publish information about a service that is provided to the public and the geographical area it covers
+title: Publish information about a service that is provided to the public and the geographical area it covers
+type: Format
+status: Proposal
+standard: schema.org Service
+description: Use the schema.org Service schema to publish on your website information about services you provide
+---

+## Who this is for

 ## Why to use use this format